dulvui/simondalvai.org/src/content/blog/godot-neovim/index.md

     end,
 }
 ```
+This setup of treesitter includes also some configuration.
+The plugins gets **disabled** for files bigger than 100KB, to keep opening Neovim fast.
+With **auto_install = false**, new languages don't get installed automatically, when opening a file of the respective language.
+Only the languages defined in **ensure_installed** are installed.

 Here you can see a side by side comparison of Treesitter **disabled on the left** and **enabled on the right**.